 All stakeholders, including students, their parents, and employees, need clear and transparent communications from the college or university and should understand the contingency plans that have been put in place.

 These communications can include responses to specific challenges raised by COVID-19, continuity of operations plans, and an explanation of how universities will incorporate feedback from stakeholders.
 Clear and transparent higher education communication builds confidence in the institution’s ability to protect students, respond to new challenges and risks, and continue the delivery of high-quality programs.

 By way of example, consider launching a higher education communications campaign focused on connecting stakeholders with campus resources, information on how the institution is addressing public health concerns, and updates on continuity plans as the pandemic progresses.
-Some colleges are offering virtual town halls where community members can voice any concerns they have about having students back on campus or about virtual learning.
+Some colleges are offering virtual town halls where community members can voice any concerns that they have about having students back on campus or about virtual learning.

 Engage with Government Representatives

 Colleges and universities are taking guidance from the government on how to reopen and keep those on campus safe.
 By having open communication channels with government officials, colleges, and universities can adequately prepare for and respond to shifting public health priorities.

 As we’ve seen over the past few months, the facts on the ground are constantly changing.
 By liaising with government, schools can more quickly adapt to meet local, state, and federal coronavirus ordinances and this puts them in a better position to rectify any issues they may have with government support.